rob-blackbourn/bareASGI-graphql-next/docs/subscriptions.rst

       })
         .then(response => {
           if (response.status === 200) {
-            // The response is from a query or mutation. response.json()
+            // A 200 response is from a query or mutation.

+            response.json()
               .then(json => {
                 onNext(json)
                 onComplete()
               })
               .catch(error => onError(error))

           } else if (response.status === 201) {
+            // A 201 is the response for a subscription.

-            // The response is from a subscription. const location = response.headers.get('location')
+            // The url for the event source is passed in the 'location' header. const location = response.headers.get('location')

             const eventSource = new EventSource(location)

             eventSource.onmessage = event => {
               console.log('EventSource:onmessage', event)
               const data = JSON.parse(event.data)
               onNext(data)
             }

             eventSource.onerror = error => {
               console.log('EventSource:onerror', error)
               onError(error)
             }

             abortController.signal.onabort = () => {
               console.log('AbortController: onabort')
               if (eventSource.readyState !== 2) {